08 August 2019 | 2-mins read

-Before you get started, you need to know the loan amount you can afford and what the monthly mortgage repayments will be.
+Before you get started on the details of how you can save for a house, you need to know the loan amount you can afford and what the monthly mortgage repayments will be.
 As a rule of thumb, .
-However, you would also need to take your monthly expenses into account.
+However, you'll also need to take your monthly expenses into account.
 If there is insufficient surplus, you will need to either make some cutbacks or rethink the whole property purchase.
 CPF has a great and a bunch of other to help you budget accordingly.

-Besides paying for the property, some other extra costs you need to factor would include stamp duties, agent’s commissions, lawyer’s fee, home insurance and more.
+Besides saving and paying for your house, some other extra costs you need to factor would include stamp duties, agent’s commissions, lawyer’s fee, home insurance and more.
 Make sure you include all these extra costs when you do your budgeting.
 After making the property purchase, there are likely to be more associated costs, such as monthly conservancy fees and contributions to a sinking fund.
 Furnishing cost is also an important cost component for consideration.

 Your budget will ultimately decide what type of home you can purchase comfortably.